kingtoad-c/sys/README.md

 devk is a free open source .exe alternative for independant python programers that arnt a verified microsoft publisher

+### how do i make .devk programs?

+to make .devk programs use the devk file maker included with the .zip and select your python file to convert it to a safe encrypted .devk program

 ### Installation

 To get started with `.devk` files, simply: